 Quarters Ended

-March 27, 2022 March 28, 2021
+rch 26, 2023 March 27, 2022

-Products \$ 12,494 \$ 13,753
+Products \$ 12,526 \$ 12,494

-% of total net sales 83.5 % 84.6 %
+% of total net sales 82.8 % 83.5 %

-Services 2,470 2,505
+Services 2,600 2,470

-% of total net sales 16.5 % 15.4 %
+% of total net sales 17.2 % 16.5 %

-Total net sales \$ 14,964 \$ 16,258
+Total net sales \$ 15,126 \$ 14,964

 Substantially all of our contracts are accounted for using the percentage-of-completion cost-to-cost method.
-Under the percentage-ofcompletion cost-to-cost method, we record net sales on contracts over time based upon our progress towards completion on a particular contract, as well as our estimate of the profit to be earned at completion.
+Under the percentage-of-completion cost-to-cost method, we record net sales on contracts over time based upon our progress towards completion on a particular contract, as well as our estimate of the profit to be earned at completion.
 The following discussion of material changes in our consolidated net sales should be read in tandem with the subsequent discussion of changes in our consolidated cost of sales and our business segment results of operations because changes in our sales are typically accompanied by a corresponding change in our cost of sales due to the nature of the percentage-of-completion cost-to-cost method.
-Overall, our sales were negatively affected in the first quarter of 2022 because of supply chain impacts.